ChasNelson1990/chasnelson.co.uk/content/post/20180404_imaging-the-beating-heart-in-zebrafish/index.md

 ## The 3Rs

-Part of the work that I&#8217;ve been focussing on during my time at Glasgow is to help improve the system so that instead of only being able to capture short timelapse videos, e.g. one 3D stack ever two minutes for half an hour to an hour, we able to capture timelapse videos over timescales relevant to development and injury-response, e.g. 12+ hours.
+Part of the work that I've been focussing on during my time at Glasgow is to help improve the system so that instead of only being able to capture short timelapse videos, e.g. one 3D stack ever two minutes for half an hour to an hour, we able to capture timelapse videos over timescales relevant to development and injury-response, e.g. 12+ hours.

 A standard approach to this would be to injure a batch of fish and image different fish at different timepoints throughout the injury-response process.
 Each fish might then be killed so that imaging becomes a simple process; however, this leads to a drop in blood pressure and a change in heart and blood vessel shape.

 Alternatively, the heart might be imaged in the living fish; however, common imaging approaches other than the optical gating described above often cause a response in the heart such as a change in heart rate.
-We&#8217;ve even seen a macrophage, i.e. injury, response to one alternative imaging approiach.
-As such, these approaches can&#8217;t be used at several timepoints in a single fish as the imaging itself could be inducing an injury response &#8211; the very thing we&#8217;re trying to measure.
+We've even seen a macrophage, i.e. injury, response to one alternative imaging approiach.
+As such, these approaches can't be used at several timepoints in a single fish as the imaging itself could be inducing an injury response - the very thing we're trying to measure.

-By improving our optical gating approach so that timelapse images can be taken over 24 hours or more (see \[3] for the technical detail) we&#8217;ve developed a system that can reduced the numbers of animals needed in an experiment and refined the experiment by minimising invasiveness and possible injury.
+By improving our optical gating approach so that timelapse images can be taken over 24 hours or more (see \[3] for the technical detail) we've developed a system that can reduced the numbers of animals needed in an experiment and refined the experiment by minimising invasiveness and possible injury.
 These are two of the 3Rs, the guiding principles of using animals in research [4\] (see [my earlier post](https://www.chasnelson.co.uk/2017/11/10/better-imaging-of-living-animals-and-the-3rs/)).

 ## The 3Ps